Objective-Cloud/OCFWeb/README.md

 * Be open for compromises: Let's face it: A web application framework with under 1K lines of code can't handle everything.
 In fact, such a small framework can only handle a couple of well chosen scenarios.
 At the moment there is no built in support for HTTP sessions, cookies, authentication, encryption, HTTPS, persistence and security.
 OCFWeb was not designed to be exposed to the internet.
 At [Objective-Cloud.com](http://objective-cloud.com) we have proxies in front of every (OCF) web application to eliminate the critical missing bits and pieces.
 If you are embedding OCFWeb in your own app it is a good idea to let the user control the lifetime of your web app.

 # Response Types
 The first example shows how easy it is to create a response for an incoming request.
-As you can see the handler block assigned to the `GET /` route.
+As you can see the handler block is assigned to the `GET /` route.
 The moment the handler block has created/computed a response object it is passed to your instance of `OCFWebApplication` by executing the respondWith-block: `request.respondWith(response)`.
 It has already been mentioned that the only parameter of the respondWith-block is typed with `id`.
 This allows you to pass different kinds of response objects: In some situations a simple string is a good response and in some other situations you might need something more sophisticated.
 These are the different kind of response objects you can return:

 * A simple string: This will create a HTTP response with a status code of 201, content type will be plain/text and the body will be the unicode representation of the string you returned.
 * A dictionary: This allows you to specify a custom status code, body and custom headers.
 The returned dictionary should look something like this: `@{@"status" : @201, @"headers": @{"Content-type" : @"image/tiff" }, @"body" : [image TIFFRepresentation]}`